psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 Turning on his heel, Neil walked slowly round to the front of the house.
 A tall man was there, gaunt and brown, with hairless face and lank brown hair, but with eyes cold and grey as the sea.

 "Good day to you, an' good faring.
-Will you be passing this way to anywhere? "
+Will you be passing this way to anywhere?"

 "Health to you.
 I am a stranger here.
 It is on my way to Iona I am.
 But I have the hunger upon me.
 There is not a brown bit in my pocket.
 I asked at the door there, near the byres.
 The woman told me she could give me nothing — not a penny even, worse luck, — nor, for that, a drink of warm milk.
 'Tis a sore land this."